demisto/content/Packs/McAfeeNSM/README.md

 5. In Severity mapping, leave the configuration as it.
 It should be:
     ![link](https://raw.githubusercontent.com/demisto/content/53399299a79f6d8323502c6489c02b87a8720a7b/Packs/McAfeeNSM/doc_imgs/nsm_faults_severity_mapping.png)
 6. In the Forward Faults dropdown, select **informational and above**.
-7. on *Message Preference* click on the checkbox "Syslog default" and click save.
+7. In Message Preference, click the Syslog default checkbox.
+8. Click **Save**.

 *config Syslog User Activity (audit logs) Events:*
 1. on McAfee NSM go to Manager -> Setup -> Notification -> User Activity -> syslog.